-- 3.9 The Council will continue to use a range of consultation mechanisms in the preparation of the Local Plan and the determination of applications through the development control system.
-The mechanisms used range from very formal statutory (legal) processes to very informal processes.
-The methods used will depend on the type of application/document, the number of people we are trying to reach, and the legal requirements placed on us as a planning authority.
-Since production of the Council's first Statement of Community Involvement, a more general 'duty to involve' has been introduced, encompassing local councils and other public services.
-There is now greater scope for wider engagement strategies, coordinated though local strategic partnerships.
-A strong Statement of Community Involvement is an essential element of this approach. - 3.10 Consultation methods can be described as informative, consultative or engaging, depending on the level of input the community will have.
+- 3.11 Consultation methods can be described as informative, consultative, or engaging, depending on the level of input the community will have.
 Informative methods are used to tell large numbers of people about what is proposed (in the case of a planning application) or what we have done or are planning to do, in the case of a policy document.
 This method raises awareness and provides a starting point for feedback and dialogue.
-Consultative methods give an opportunity for immediate feedback and negotiation, and more in depth information is provided.
+Consultative methods give an opportunity for feedback and negotiation, and more in depth information is provided.
 Engaging methods involve partnership working, where stakeholders take an active role in discussions and negotiations.
 It is also worth differentiating between involvement in specific consultation events, and continuous community involvement, which is an ongoing dialogue with interested parties.
-The Council is committed to both elements of community involvement, and the most effective consultation.

-3.11 The range of consultation methods that will be used for Local Plans are set out in Chapter 4.
+The Council is committed to both elements of community involvement, and the most effective consultation. - 3.12 The range of consultation methods that will be used for Local Plans are set out in Chapter 4.
 The range of methods that will be used for Planning Applications are set out in Chapter 5.
 Action on the SCI itself, and monitoring and review, are dealt with in Chapter 6.